 - Resource scheduling software to help you allocate equipment, rooms, staff, and other resources.

 What Do You Think?

-What do you think we’re missing?
+What project management tools do you think we’re missing?
 Any other great alternatives to Microsoft Project for project scheduling, making Gantt charts, and project plans?
 We’d love to hear if you’ve got any suggestions, tips, or thoughts on using this kind of project scheduling software – why not share them using the comments below?